ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/targeting-data.md

 ## How to target data

-You can target specfic rows within a dataset using the following fields of the visualisation definition:
+Data can be targeted to create a data subset specific to your visualisation by defining the following fields:

+#### `keys`
-- `keys`: the key columns expected to be present in a specific row
+- Specifies the columns whose values are expected to be present for a specific row
+- The column values are checked for the presence.
+- If a row contains values that are undefined the row is removed

+#### `measures`
-- `measures`: the columns you want to see/use in your visualisation.
+- Specifies the columns you want to include/visualise in your visualisation

-By defining these two data arrays, the definition will filter the dataset to match the definition criteria:

-- Filters out all rows where the `keys` and `measures` are not defined or dont have values.
-- Accepts all unspecified columns as valid rows, if null or not.
+- Does not affect the data sub-set
+- Column values will be used/shown in your visualisation.

+#### `filters`
+- Specifies the column and value you want to filter the data set by
+- The specified column is checked to contain a specified value
+- If not equal, the row is removed

 # Examples